By Jim Gallert and Lars Bjorn

 The Big Time!

-Fletcher Henderson, an architect of the Swing Era, was slated to play a week at the Paradise Theater (January 5 – 11, 1945), and he hired several Detroit musicians to fill wartime vacancies (Henderson, too, was struggling).
+The Great Fletcher Henderson was slated to play a week at the Paradise Theater (January 5 – 11, 1945), and he hired several Detroit musicians to fill wartime vacancies (Henderson, too, was struggling).
 He recruited trumpeters Lee Trammell, Willie Wells and Elisha Hanna.
 Rucker didn’t audition this time out, but two months later Henderson wanted to replace a trumpet, and ace bop trumpeter (and Rucker pal) Willie Wells got Rucker an audition, which led to a two-year gig with Henderson.
 It was well known among musicians that Henderson’s charts (written in uncommon keys) were not easy to play.
 “His music was exceptionally difficult,” Mathew agreed, but his Miller training was solid, and Mathew played the charts first time through.
 Part of the audition consisted of the blues, and that Mathew could play, too.
 He mostly played lead with Henderson’s band, sometimes splitting the work with Wells.
 Rucker was always on the lookout for extra cash, and he was the copyist for Henderson and the other bands at the DeLisa, taking scores and creating an individual part for each instrument.

 Rucker is present on several broadcasts, as well as a recording date in October, 1945, his sole studio session.
 It’s Willie Wells who has the solo spots, and they’re good, but Fletcher, whose early band featured Louis Armstrong, wasn’t too receptive to bop – “he would sort of tolerate it if you didn’t carry it too far,” Mathew recalled.